andrewfitz/wp-alexa-flash-briefing/README.md

 Just add the category param to the end point: https://your-domain.com/wp-json/alexa-fb/v1/briefings/?category=myflashcategory

 You can also draft and schedule briefings like regular posts.

+You can use the excerpt and featured image options if you will be sharing your briefing on social media without interfearing with Alexa.